How to Properly Spool a Spinning Reel

 -

 Use Backing with Braid—This applies to using braid on both spinning reels and baitcasters.
-Braid can be extremely slick which can cause it to slip when tied around the reel spool.
-This will make your reel seem like the drag is not working when all your line is just spinning on the spool.
-Applying a nylon backing will keep braid from slipping on your spool.
+Braid can be extremely slick, which can cause it to slip when tied around the reel spool.
+This will make your reel seem like the drag is not working because the line can spin on the spool.
+Applying a nylon backing will keep the braid from slipping on your spool.
 Sunline offers a line called Sokomaki specifically for backing only.
-It is a 1000-yard spool that can last a lifetime so the angler won’t have to waste any other line.
-It is also wise to use backing on all reels to prevent from wasting line whether it’s fluorocarbon, nylon monofilament, or braid.
+It is a 1000-yard spool that can last a lifetime, so the angler won’t have to waste any other line.
+It is also wise to use backing on all reels to prevent wasting line, whether it’s a fluorocarbon, nylon monofilament, or braid.
 Use more backing on bigger spools and less backing on smaller spools.

 -

-Spool Slowly and Don’t Overfill—Always make sure to spool your reels slow and steady so that the line can go on the reel smoothly.
-Also make sure that you leave about 1/8 inch of the reel spool showing when done spooling.
-Overfilling a reel will cause line to get tangled.
+Spool Slowly and Don’t Overfill—Always make sure to spool your reels slowly and steadily so that the line can go on the reel smoothly.
+Also, make sure that you leave about 1/8 inch of the reel spool showing when you are done spooling.
+Overfilling a reel will cause the line to get tangled.